 The less overgrowth you have, the fewer hiding places people have, too.
-Also, poorly kept greenery often hints that you have been neglecting your premises, and tells criminals that you may be neglecting other facets of your business, such as security.
+Also, poorly kept greenery often hints that you have been neglecting your premises and tells criminals that you may be neglecting other facets of your business, such as security.

 Install motion detector lights and cameras

 A quick blast of light is enough to deter a prowler and send him running.
-Lights also help announce your building has a security system, making criminals think twice about lurking around your property.
+Lights also help announce that your building has a security system, making criminals think twice about lurking around your property.

 Have security gates or fences

 Install a gate that closes automatically, possibly one that requires a building-issued remote.
 If that is not an option, install a fence that can’t be forced open.
-Pick a design that culminates to a decorative point – they’re nice to look at, and difficult to get over.
+Pick a design that culminates to a decorative point—they’re nice to look at and difficult to get over.

 Educate your tenants on building security

-Did you know at nearly a third of break-ins are actually people who have gotten the keys to a building?
+Did you know that nearly a third of break-ins are actually people who have gotten the keys to a building?
 Educate your tenants about keeping their keys safe and not lending them to anyone.
 Also, make sure that they do not let anyone follow them into the building unless they recognize a fellow tenant.